Child Custody / Time Sharing

 Guiding Orlando Families through

 All Child Custody Matters

 Mediation is often the most effective and rewarding solution for parenting plans.
 Other times, disputes over custody must be litigated in court.

-In each case, the Kramer Law Firm can provide qualified, compassionate help to mothers and fathers throughout Central Florida.
+In each case, the New Future Divorce & Family Law Firm can provide qualified, compassionate help to mothers and fathers throughout Central Florida.
 Our attorneys are highly trained with years of experience in Florida family law and child law, and excel as mediators and litigators.